tydpan/EASE-Project/DataDescription.md

-CO2 emission
-Size - rows (50) x column (35) (1980-2014)
-subcolumns are type of sources produce CO2 (3) demensionalities are States, years, and type of sources generate CO2 rows are states, columns are years, and subcolumns are types including coal, petroleum products, and natural gas

 **Data Sets:**

+*CO2 emission*

+Size - use years from 1990 to 2015

+subcolumns are type of sources produce CO2 (3)

+demensionalities are States, years, and type of sources generate CO2

+rows are years, columns are states, and subcolumns are types including coal, petroleum products, and natural gas

+*Weather*

+size - use years from 1996 to 2015

+For weather dataset, dimensionalities are states, year, wind speed, temperature, and precipitation

+rows are year, columns are states, wind speed, temperature, and precipitation.

 Financial Part: